-Along with asking residents to do their part in keeping their backyard free from potential mosquito breeding sources, the Delano Mosquito Abatement District will begin a project known as Wide Area Larvicide Spray (WALS).
+Along with asking residents to do their part in keeping their backyard free from potential mosquito breeding sources, the Delano Mosquito Abatement District will be evaluating a program known as Wide Area Larvicide Spray (WALS).
 WALS will be conducted during the mosquito season (March – November) to try to combat and suppress urban container breeding mosquitoes, primarily the Aedes aegypti (Yellow Fever) mosquito.

-Often, the majority of these urban container breeding mosquitoes reproduce in cryptic and hidden sources in the backyards of residents in the district.
+Often, the majority of these urban container breeding mosquitoes reproduce in cryptic and hidden sources in residential backyards.
 It is just not possible for the District Mosquito Technicians to inspect thousands of households in our jurisdiction and treat all the possible habitats for urban container breeding mosquitoes.

 WALS is an approach to larvae control using natural occurring bacterium to kill the mosquito larvae in water sources.
 This treatment targets the larval stage of the mosquito and will not reduce adult numbers initially.
 Control of mosquitoes in their larval stages is the backbone of most mosquito control programs.
 WALS treatments are carried out using low volume spray equipment mounted on a truck.
 The equipment allows us to direct the mist to target areas where mosquitoes breed and hide.
 The District will monitor areas of WALS treatment for population numbers of these container mosquitoes.

 The spraying will take place in areas of concern -- determined by the district’s mosquito and disease surveillance programs.
 Our technicians use a variety of surveillance techniques and treatment criteria to ensure effective mosquito control with the least amount of risk to residents and the environment.